PHSI-supplements/labs/integrated-labs/ControlPanelLab/README.md

 [//]: # (ControlPanelLab © 2021-25 Christopher A. Bohn)

-In this assignment, you will write functions to use the input and output devices on a Cow Pi development board with a RP2040 microcontroller.
+In this assignment, you will write functions that use Memory-Mapped I/O to access the input and output devices on a Cow Pi development board with a RP2040 microcontroller.

-This assignment is worth XX points.
+This assignment is worth 15 points.

 ## Front Matter